 Then in the early seventeenth century Johannes Kepler published three simple rules that described the motion of the planets.
 They are now known as Kepler’s laws of planetary motion.
 Kepler did not use circles to move the planets.
 He allowed them to move in a more general shape, known as an ellipse.
 What made Kepler’s approach so radical is that an ellipse is neither a circle nor a line.
 It is a geometric form that connects the two, unifying earthly and heavenly motion.
 Kepler’s theory was the first step toward modern astrophysics, giving us an accurate description of planetary motion.
 But Kepler’s laws were still merely a description of motion.
 Kepler gave us form, but not function.

 It was Isaac Newton who gave us the mechanism.
 In the late seventeenth century Newton published his Principia, which described a world governed by a simple set of rules for forces and motion.
-The equation above is one of these rules, and is known as Newton’s law of gravity.
+The equation below is one of these rules, and is known as Newton’s law of gravity.
 In it F represents the force between two bodies (the subscript G just denotes it is a gravitational force), the M’s are the masses of the two bodies, R is the distance between them, and G is a number known as the gravitational constant.
 What the equation says is that bodies are drawn to each other through gravitational attraction.
 The strength of their attraction is greater if they are close together, and lesser if they are more distant.
 This force of attraction exists between any two bodies.
 Between Sun and planet, between Earth and moon, and between me and you.

 Newton’s triumph was that he could use his rules to explain why the planets moved in ellipses.
 They didn’t move in ellipses just because, they were driven to move by forces that followed simple rules.
 Rules you could test here on Earth.
 It is hard to overstate the effect Newton’s work had on our view of the universe.
 At the beginning of the 1600s the universe was one of epicycles and celestial spheres.
 By the end that century the universe was driven by fundamental physical laws we could prove and understand.